This post may contain affiliate links. Please read our disclosure policy.

 🔥Chef Nadia’s Tip🔥

-Chill the cake in the fridge for 15-20 minutes before slicing.
+Chill the cake in the fridge for 15-20 minutes before slicing at least.
+This will make cutting it MUCH easier.

 Substitutions

-• I made my own pistachio cream, but you can absolutely use store bought if you would like.
+- I made my own pistachio cream, but you can absolutely use store bought if you would like.
+I’ve seen it at Costco in big jars.

-• If you can’t find kataifi in your area, you can buy phyllo dough and cut it with a sharp knife into very thin strips.
+- If you can’t find kataifi in your area, you can buy phyllo dough and cut it with a sharp knife into very thin strips.
 Try to work fast because the dough dries out very quickly.
+It won’t be exactly the same because the texture will be off but it’s the same ingredients.

 You do, the flour needs to absorb the liquid and the gluten needs to relax for best results.